sruthivish/Product-Complexity-Research---Purdue-University/README.md

 # Product-Complexity-Research---Purdue-University

+Owned and managed by Sruthi Visvanathan for Dr Victoria Prowse

 This repository contains code and data assets for an undergraduate research project exploring how **U.S. trade composition** relates to **employment** through the lens of the **Product Complexity Index (PCI)** from the *Atlas of Economic Complexity*.
 We map **HS92 4-digit** product codes to human-readable labels and study coverage, dynamics, and outliers over time.

 ---